Streptocarpus: History of discovery and hybridisation

 Streptocarpus wendlandii was sent in 1887 from Transvaal to Naples to “Messrs Damman” (i.e. two or more men with the last name ‘Damman’ – possibly nurserymen).
 It first appeared in England at Kew in seed contained in soil attached to tree ferns from South Africa.
 It flowered at Kew in 1895.

 A hybrid named “Streptocarpus × Dyeri” was raised at Kew by crossing Streptocarpus wendlandii with Streptocarpus dunii.

-Streptocarpus faninii (not currently listed, could this perhaps be referring to Streptocarpus fanniniae?), is apparently noteworthy because of its contribution to many of the “more beautiful hybrids”.
+Streptocarpus fanniniae has been used in the development of cultivated Streptocarpus hybrids.

 Hortus Veitchii states that the first hybrid Streptocarpus recorded was “Streptocarpus × Greenii”, which was the progeny of S. saundersii and S. rexii.
 It was raised by Mr Charles Green, who was at the time the gardener to Sir George Mackay of Pendell Court.
 This specimen was apparently never widely grown and did not contribute to the “present garden race”.

 The initial step towards the “beautiful forms” in cultivation at the time was taken by the Curator of Kew.
 He raised the hybrid “Streptocarpus × Kewensis” by crossing S. rexii and S. dunii.
 However, he had previously also raised S. parviflorus × S. rexii.
 A coloured plate of the progeny was published in 1886.

 In 1887, another Kew-raised hybrid flowered.
 It was a hybrid of S. parviflorus and S. dunnii, and received the name of S. × Watsoni, after Mr Watson who raised the seed.

 In 1887, two hybrids (S. × Kewensis and S. × Watsoni) were crossed with each other and their parents in all combinations.
 A host of progeny resulted with marked differences in colour, size, form and flower, and many were “decidedly attractive”.
 A selection of these were obtained by Heal, who crossed them with each other and with the red-flowered S. dunii.
 Many of these are now known as “Veitch’s Original Hybrids”.
 Breeding continued using these hybrids.